AwalaApp/network-website/legal/terms.md

 ## Network Neutrality

-We will treat all Relaynet-compatible applications equally, and will never favor or discriminate against any traffic based on the specific application being used, the sender or the recipient of the data, the content, or for any other reason, with the sole exception being applications intended to harm Relaycorp or Relaynet, or that violate these terms and conditions.
+We will treat all Awala-compatible applications equally, and will never favor or discriminate against any traffic based on the specific application being used, the sender or the recipient of the data, the content, or for any other reason, with the sole exception being applications intended to harm Relaycorp or Awala, or that violate these terms and conditions.

 ## Use of Services by Minors